jayabharathi-27/Hospital-Management-Django/README.md

-Hospital Management Project using django
+Hospital Management System using Python and django framework